ccheneau/Holmes/README.md

 After starting the application, use a web browser to access the user interface at http://ip_of_your_server:8085/

-(nor localhost or 127.0.0.1 are accepted for the moment)
+(nor "localhost" or "127.0.0.1" are accepted for the moment)

 ## LICENSE